BabyFirstTV Logo

 The channel’s first logo, launched in 2006 on DirecTV, consisted of a six-petaled flower with a centerpiece stylized as a baby’s head.
 The shades of the petals corresponded to the colors of the rainbow.
 This design represented:

-- Educational direction of the programs.
-Simple lessons taught children colors and shapes and expanded their vocabulary.
+• Educational direction of the programs.
+Simple lessons taught children colors and shapes, and expanded their vocabulary.

 At the center of the petals is an infant’s face.
 The idea of associating children with flowers has two origins.
 The first is tied to a phrase by Maxim Gorky, and the second to the German educator Friedrich Fröbel.
 He invented kindergarten and compared children to flowers growing in a garden.

 The image at the center of the logo communicates that the child is the main focus.
 The development process is individual and should be tailored to the learner’s unique traits.
 This also emphasized the need for comprehensive development.
-A child is like a blank slate and requires diverse activities and knowledge.
+A child is like a blank slate and requires a diverse range of activities and knowledge.

 Beneath the image, the channel’s name is written in a two-color cartoon style.
 The letters seem to dance and, like children, can’t sit still.
 The red color of the word ‘Baby’ represents love, energy, constant movement, and the child’s central role in the learning process.
 The purple word ‘First’ symbolizes development.